JanLahmann/RasQberry/documentation/HowToContribute.md

 To contribute you will fork the repository.
 By forking the RasQberry-Repository you create a personal copy of the repo that will be stored under your account.<br/>
 Later on you can submit your changes via Pull Request.<br/>
 <br/>
+You can use the following [checklist](./RasQberry_checkList.md) to run simple, manual regresion tests and validate your modifications before creating a Pull Request.
-Please update the check list with your changes, if they need to be checked at any new installation.
-You can find the checklist [here](./RasQberry_checkList.md).
+Please update the check list with additional tests related to your modifications, if applicapble.

 ## 1. Fork the Repository
 You can fork the RasQberry-Repo easly by clicking on the `fork`-button on the top right of the window.